krishaamer/green-filter-research/research/literature/fintech.md

 -   Securitization

--   ESG greenwashing (**baldiRoleESGScoring2022?**)
+-   ESG greenwashing Baldi and Pandimiglio (2022)

 #### Ecological Economics {#ecological-economics}

-Ecological economics is the obvious prime suspect for some eco-conscious ideas to incorporate into my design.
-Ecological economics draws attention to the interdependence of economy and the ecosystem and reminds us there are physical limits to economic growth on a planet with finite resources.
-The founder of the field Herman Daly was talking about *prosperity without growth* already more than two decades ago, focusing on the diminishing natural resources (Daly, 1997).
+Ecological economics is the prime suspect for eco-conscious ideas to incorporate into design, drawing attention to the interdependence of economy and the ecosystem; there are physical limits to economic growth on a planet with finite resources.
+The founder of the field Herman Daly was talking about *prosperity without growth* more than two decades ago, focusing on the diminishing natural resources (Daly, 1997).
 (Jackson, T., 2009, 2017) expanded on these ideas with recipes for a post-growth world, making the ideas seem more tangible and precise.

 #### Doughnut Economics {#doughnut-economics}